We can tailor make a cookery class to suit your group.More

 Cavolo Nero should be appearing soon.
-This is a robust cabbage with long very dark green leaves and is wonderful in soups or simply boiled until tender, then squeeze out the water and serve with really good olive oil and salt and pepper.
+This is a robust cabbage (and my absolute favourite)with long very dark green leaves and is wonderful in soups or simply plunged into boiling water and cooked on high without a lid until tender, then squeeze out the water and serve with really good olive oil and salt and pepper.
+Super nutritious and delicious.

-Lots of autumnal recipes spring to mind and I look forward to making apple tarts and crumble, stewed apples with custard, hearty stews and warming soups.
+Lots of autumnal recipes spring to mind and I look forward to making apple tarts and crumble, stewed apples with custard.
 Roast, stuffed pork fillet with apple sauce and a County Armagh classic, Potato Apple Bread.

 At Wee Buns Cookery School we run a number of seasonal cooking and baking classes from Autumnal Baking classes to Easter Baking and Christmas Cooking Classes.
-Find out more on the classes section of the website.
+Find out more here